scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 ==============================

 .. note:: This post is mostly about how to write beautiful and intuitive interfaces
-          in an atangonistic environment.
+          in an antagonistic environment.

-My main job these days is to be the benevolant dictator, fearless leader, and l'regexer extrodinaire for the `Cyclus fuel cycle simulator <http://fuelcycle.org>`_.
+My main job these days is to be the benevolent dictator, fearless leader, and l'regexer extrodinaire for the `Cyclus fuel cycle simulator <http://fuelcycle.org>`_.
 In addition to being a general solver for the nuclear fuel cycle we have the additional design constraints that 3rd parties must be able to write their own